Cromian/civic-tech-scrape/README.md

-This is the web scrapping team's work for the Civic Tech DC hackathon.
+This is the web scraping team's work for the Civic Tech DC hackathon.